georgesak/home-assistant-tcp-bridge/custom_components/tcp_bridge/README.md

 ### Configuration Variables

 *   **`port`** (Required): The TCP port number on which the bridge server will listen for incoming connections.
-*   **`monitored_entities`** (Optional): A list of Home Assistant entity IDs (e.g., `light.living_room`, `sensor.temperature`) that you want to monitor.
+*   **`monitored_entities`** (Optional): A list of Home Assistant entity IDs (e.g., `light.living_room`, `sensor.temperature`) that you want to monitor as soon as the component loads.
 When the state or attributes of any of these entities change, an update will be sent to all connected TCP clients.
 If not specified, no entities will be monitored by default.

 ## Usage